-Figure 3.1: a picture of a neuron
+Figure 4.1: a picture of a neuron

-Figure 3.2: figure showing feature vector and weight vector and products and sum sum is positive, it "fires" and otherwise it doesn't fire.
-This is shown diagramatically in Figure 3.2.
+Figure 4.2: figure showing feature vector and weight vector and products and sum not.
+Firing is interpreted as being a positive example and not firing is interpreted as being a negative example.
+In particular, if the weighted sum is positive, it "fires" and otherwise it doesn't fire.
+This is shown diagramatically in Figure 4.2.